 The project consists of four short-term exchanges of groups of pupils with six students and 2-3 teachers from each country participating.
 In-between the meetings the participants work online, the results of which are to be published in a co-edited digital magazine.
 Each participating school in turn organizes educational workshops with preliminary tasks and above-mentioned post work.
 The main method is problem/phenomenon-based learning, which is why we cannot decide on the topics of the texts to be written in advance.
 In problem-based learning one has to tolerate the fact that the problems of reasearch arise and specify during the process.
 On the other hand here lies the beauty of the method.
 The objective is not to memorize facts but to engage in the study of a phenomenon from different points of views.
 Our topic of interest is the youth in the hinterlands of the EU and their experience of the surrounding world and how to (re)present it (Signs!).
 Phenomenon-based learning works in cycles of six months which give natural pace and rhythm to the meetings.
 At the end of each cycle we study which things have been learnt but we also look forward; 'Which are the problems I still want to solve?'
 At every meeting we study and employ different methods such as writing, photography, a comic strip, video etc. So, the products and output are of various kinds, which is a benefit.
 The challenge of phenomenon-based learning lies in the recognition of learning when there is no conventional test grade as a result.
 Youngsters are being tutored to recognize things learnt and otherwise practise self-reflection, too.
 This coincides with the topic of the project ; it is our goal to increase youngsters' self-knowledge, too.
 Experiences of learning and improvement in study skills make young people develop.
 At the end of each meeting our objective is to assess the outcome and the things or skills learnt.
 The work to recognize learning continues in all participating schools under the guidance of teachers.
 Another primary method of the project is e-learning where Forssan yhteislyseo leads the field; the exams in the matriculation examination are carried out digitally and e-materials are used creatively in all tuition.
 There are definitely many good practises to be shared.

 Apart from the increase in teachers' professional competence and increase in students' skills of study, expected results are personal growth and empowerment.
 It will play a significant role in raising active citizens of the European Union.
-The participating countries may learn from organizing such a long-term problem-based project of learning and this know-how will e.g. be disseminated at the national ICT conference in Hämeenlinna in April, 2020.
+The participating countries may learn from organizing such a long-term problem-based project of learning and this know-how will e.g. be disseminated at the national ICT conference in Hämeenlinna in April, 2020 (postponed due to covid-19 lockdown).
 In addition, teachers will write articles in their national professional papers and magazines such as Stylus (Visual arts) and Virke (Mother tongue and literature) in Finland.